 If Denver can’t quite contain your biking ambitions, consider a side trip to the Winter Park Ski Resort (accessible by train from Union Station) whose Trestle Bike Park remains open through September 25.
 Even if you miss the end of the resort’s biking window, it’s worth checking out Winter Park and its sweet village during the pre-ski season.
-And if you’re inspired to stay overnight, Winter Park is running fall deals, too.

 See our Denver Travel Guide for more trip-planning information, then use our Travel Search price comparison tool to find the lowest rates and travel deals on hotels, flights, vacation packages, and more.